TomMunoz3772/electroacPy/README.md

 ## Additional Steps for Spyder Users
 If you plan to use **Spyder**:
-- You'll need to install spyder-kernels in the newly created environment:
+- You'll need to install `spyder-kernels` in the newly created environment:
 ```shell
 pip install spyder-kernels
 ```
-- Alternatively, you can install **Spyder** directly in the environment to avoid needing spyder-kernels:
+- Alternatively, you can install **Spyder** directly in the environment to avoid needing `spyder-kernels`:
 ```shell
 conda install spyder
 ```